CharlonTank/tamalou-v2/Readme.md

 - [ ] Choosing an opponent card to switch with the Queen
 - [ ] Tamalou failure

+## Known issues

+- [ ] Doubling failure animation is not working because of the way steps of elm-enimator are working - need to find a way to fix it
+- [ ] The size of the draw pile is weird on iphone when playing in the application
+- [ ] For now when an action occure during another animation the second animation occuring will be cut off - We need to update parts of the game disposition based on the action occuring

 <!-- own notes:
 p1 card draw: animation of 2000 ms at 1000ms, p2 double: animation of 2000 ms